maoxiandemeng/gitProject/readme.txt

 Git is a version control system.
-Git is free alawys online software.
+Git is free alawys online still software.
 你没啊。。。。